-Being tea lovers (just like you) we’ve put together a quick list of eleven excellent teas made from herbs and spices that you’ll be happy to have in your home when that unexpected bug comes knocking on your door.
+Being tea lovers (just like you) we’ve put together a quick list of some excellent healing teas made from twelve common herbs and spices that you’ll be happy to have in your home when that unexpected bug comes knocking on your door.
 Fortunately, you don’t need to feel sick to enjoy their deliciousness, but you’ll be extra appreciative of their well-documented healing benefits if you are!

 Few things are as comforting, for the body and soul, as the feeling of your favorite cup or mug, perfectly warm and snuggled between your hands.
 As you slowly lift it towards your face, inhale its restorative aroma and feel the softness of the steam caress your senses; you know that you’ve just taken the first small step on the road to recovery!

 Most of us probably already know this, but for those who may not, it is highly recommended that you keep your teapot, kettle, or cup well covered while your tea is steeping.
 You’ll need to keep as much of the oils and aroma from escaping into the atmosphere until you are ready to take in its healthful benefits.

 Unlike other teas, these herbal teas are mostly infused for therapeutic reasons and therefore should be steeped a bit longer.
 Their recommended steeping time is approximately ten minutes to get all the goodness out of the leaves.
 But this can always be adapted to your preference because you might not like a very intense tea.